Geodesics in general relativity

 In general relativity, a geodesic generalizes the notion of a "straight line" to curved spacetime.
 Importantly, the world line of a particle free from all external, non-gravitational forces is a particular type of geodesic.
 In other words, a freely moving or falling particle always moves along a geodesic.

-In general relativity, gravity can be regarded as not a force but a consequence of a curved spacetime geometry where the source of curvature is the stress–energy tensor (representing matter, for instance).
+In general relativity, gravity can be regarded not as a force but a consequence of a curved spacetime geometry where the source of curvature is the stress–energy tensor (representing matter, for instance).
 Thus, for example, the path of a planet orbiting a star is the projection of a geodesic of the curved four-dimensional (4-D) spacetime geometry around the star onto three-dimensional (3-D) space.